andrewfrank/ggdc-robot/README.md

                        ggdc-robot to wait 10 minutes when GGDC server slot usage reaches 50 percent.
  --bruteforce, -f      enable brute force mode; this mode forces ggdc-robot
-                       to submit jobs to the GGDC server even when theserver load is at 100 percent; ATTENTION: jobs may fail due to GGDC job queue limits.
+                       to submit jobs to the GGDC server even when the server load is at 100 percent; ATTENTION: jobs may fail due to GGDC job queue limits.
  --blastVariant {GBDP2_BLASTPLUS,GBDP2_BLAT,GBDP2_BLASTZ,GBDP2_WU-BLAST,GBDP2_MUMMER},